leonzalion/blog/packages/daily-timeblocks/2022-05-11/quarterly-plans.md

 - Precommit myself to meeting exercise goals once I get a exercise routine set up
 - Learn a bit of Electrical/Mechanical Engineering
+- Learn parkour (as a way to get exercise and as a way to get used to the feeling of stepping outside my comfort zone)